springuper/mustache-benchmark/README.md

 </div>
 ```

-Under the condition of 10000 times tests with 10 times repeat to achieve more accuracy, the benchmark results are:
+Under the condition of 10000 times tests with 10 times repeat to achieve more accuracy, and environment of `Linux dev.sankuai.com`, the benchmark results are:

 -   NATIVE